 A Local’s Guide to the Budapest Castle District: Where to Eat and Stay, Plus The Best Things to Do in the Budapest Castle District.
 Includes Recommendations for Getting There and Tours.

 Disclosure: This Budapest Castle District guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a tour, book a hotel, buy your travel insurance, etc..
+That means we earn a commission when you use the links on this site to book a tour, book a hotel, buy your travel insurance, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 Introduction to the Budapest Castle District